LucasHazardous/SentenceFusion/README.md

 ![authentication configuration](./img/auth_conf.png)

 For now users won't be able to reset their passwords but a reset function must exist.
-We will go with the default function, without any changes.
+We will **go with the default password reset function, without any changes**.

 ![reset password function](./img/reset_func.png)